 As regards importing exploitation equipment, from the date of its first commercial production, each industrial exploitation licence holder is subject to the payment of the same duties as for the exploration phase (see above) for the import of equipment intended for the production of energy and for the operation of special vehicles.58

 The advantages granted to a mining title-holder during the exploitation phase also benefits its subcontractors.

 iv Other fees

-The issuances, renewals, extensions and transfers of mining title are subject to the payment of registration fees.
-Article 107 of the Mining Code provides that a capital gains tax of 20 per cent is applicable on the transfer or assignment of the rights and obligations attached to mining titles.
+The issuance, renewal, extension and transfer of a mining title are subject to the payment of registration fees.
+Article 107 of the Mining Code provides that a capital gains tax of 20 per cent is applicable on the transfer or assignment of the rights and obligations attached to a mining title.